-The Author Celebration's purpose is to honor faculty, staff, and students for their original work that has already been recognized outside of Ferris.
-The event showcases faculty, staff, and students who have published, presented, exhibited, or performed a scholarly or creative work in a professional setting between the dates of January 1 and December 31 of 2018.
+The purpose of the Celebration of Scholarship and Creative Works is to honor faculty, staff, and students for their original work that has already been recognized outside of Ferris.
+The event showcases Ferris individuals who have published, presented, exhibited, or performed a scholarly or creative work in a professional setting between the dates of January 1, 2019 and December 31, 2020.

 Examples of scholarly or creative work include: